Benign paroxysmal positional vertigo: Epley maneuver

-Half Somersault Maneuver
+Half somersault maneuver

-The Half Somersault Maneuver (HSM) is a patient-performed alternative to the Epley for posterior canal BPPV (PC-BPPV).
+The half somersault maneuver (HSM) is a patient-performed alternative to the Epley for posterior canal BPPV (PC-BPPV).
 Like the Epley, it uses gravity to move the calcium crystal build-up from the posterior semicircular canal that causes the condition.
 Compared to the Epley, HSM has better long-term success, with less discomfort, and less risk of causing subsequent horizontal canal BPPV (H-BPPV).

-Lempert maneuver or Roll maneuver
+Lempert maneuver or roll maneuver

 For the lateral (horizontal) canal, resulting in horizontal nystagmus, the Lempert maneuver has been used for productive results.
 It is unusual for the lateral canal to respond to the canalith repositioning procedure used for the posterior canal BPPV.
 Treatment is therefore geared toward moving the canalith from the lateral canal into the vestibule.

-The roll maneuver or its variations are used, and involve rolling the person 360 degrees in a series of steps to reposition the particles.
+The roll maneuver or its variations are used and involve rolling the person 360 degrees in a series of steps to reposition the particles.
 This maneuver is generally performed by a trained clinician who begins seated at the head of the examination table with the person supine.
-There are four stages, each a minute apart, and at the third position the horizontal canal is oriented in a vertical position with the person's neck flexed and on forearm and elbows.
+There are four stages, each a minute apart, and at the third position, the horizontal canal is oriented in a vertical position with the person's neck flexed and on forearm and elbows.
 When all four stages are completed, the head roll test is repeated, and if negative, treatment ceases.